nal-epfl/castan/README.md

       00:00:00.000000 00:00:00:00:00:00 > 00:00:00:00:00:00, ethertype IPv4 (0x0800), length 54: 0.0.0.0.0 > 2.1.1.0.0: UDP, length 0
       00:00:00.000000 00:00:00:00:00:00 > 00:00:00:00:00:00, ethertype IPv4 (0x0800), length 54: 0.0.0.0.0 > 0.0.0.0.0: UDP, length 0

-Notice the generated workload sends packets to the IPs within the longer prefixes in the [routing table](examples/dpdk-lpm-btrie/testbed/routing-table.pfx2as).
+Notice the first four packets are sent to IPs within the longer prefixes in the [routing table](examples/dpdk-lpm-btrie/testbed/routing-table.pfx2as).

 ## Measuring the Resulting Performance